dawright22/azure-ai-demo/README.md

-# AKS Store Demo Using Terrafrom
+# AI Application Demo Using Terrafrom and AKS

 This sample demo app consists of a group of containerized microservices that can be easily deployed into an Azure Kubernetes Service (AKS) cluster.
 This is meant to show a realistic scenario using a polyglot architecture, event-driven design, and common open source back-end services (eg - RabbitMQ, MongoDB).
 The application also leverages OpenAI's GPT-3 models to generate product descriptions.
 This can be done using either [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) or [OpenAI](https://openai.com/).